uswds/uswds-site/pages/documentation/getting-started/designers.md

 {% include download-buttons-design.html %}

-Alternatively you can view the design assets on [Figma](https://figma.com/community/file/836611771720754351).
+Alternatively, you can view the design assets on [Figma](https://figma.com/community/file/836611771720754351).
+Heads up!
+These Figma assets are not affiliated with or endorsed by the USWDS team.
+We have not tested them, so use them at your own discretion.

 ### Retired design files